 - Day 03 – Excursion to Weekly Market

-In the later afternoon, visit Champaner-Pavagadh – a UNESCO World Heritage Site.
+In the later afternoon, visit Champaner-Pavagadh – a UNESCO World Heritage Site in India.
 Here visit marvelous Jami Mosque and Sahar Ki Masjid.
 Champaner was once the capital of Gujarat for a short time and is an ancient city.
 The minarets and domes of Jama Masjid are magnificent, built in 1513 by Mahmud Begada in Mughal architecture.